Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ### Preparing `values.yaml` for Migration

-Configure the `values.yaml` file with new values for the ingress and the cognigyAgentAssist section:
+Configure the `values.yaml` file with new values for the `ingress` and the c`ognigyAgentAssist` sections:

 ```yaml
 ingress: